hawkinsw/CPPTimes/OOPIntro.md

 as the output.
 Do you understand why we see the `9` but the `-5000` was replaced with a 1?

 There is no limit to the number of different constructors you can write for a class.
-As long as each is declared with a different list of parameters (with respect to the number of parameters or their types -- remember the rules for function overloading?), you can write as many constructors as you like!
+As long as each is declared with a different list of parameters (with respect to the number of parameters or their types -- remember the rules for function overloading?
+Well, they apply here, too!), you can write as many constructors as you like!
 For instance, I could write this constructor:

 ```C++
   Date(const Date &other_date) {